papiot/lane-detection-python/writeup_report.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to add color detection to the pipeline.
 This will eliminate some false positives, such as skid marks and shadows.

+### 4. Challenge
+At first sight, it seems like the challenge video has a different resolution than the rest.
+Simply moving the area of interest to the center of the creen will probably solve the challange too.

+An approach will be to assume that the are of interest is always centered, and that it goes about 50% up on the image.